codersforcauses/elucidate/documentation/docs/index.md

 ### Using MkDocs

-1. Assuming you have a Python development set up and Poetry is installed, open a VS Code session from he documentation directory.
-2. Run `poetry install` to install MkDocs and related dependencies.
+- Using the remote explorer extension tab, open the folder inside the `documentation` directory.
+This is the same process as setting up the workspace.
-3. Run `poetry run mkdocs serve` to open a development server.
+- Run `mkdocs serve` to launch a development server.
-4. Change VS Code indentation size to 4 spaces.
-5. Start documenting!

 ## Development workflow